Search

 It uses deep neural networks for high-fidelity data mimicking.

 By default, the AI Synthesizer is not available.
-To enable the AI Synthesizer, in the Tonic web server container, set the environment variable TONIC_NN_GENERATOR_ENABLED to true.
-See Setting environment variables.
+To enable the AI Synthesizer, in the Structural web server container, set the environment setting TONIC_NN_GENERATOR_ENABLED to true.
+Go to Configuring environment settings.

 Algebraic